It’s the most wonderful time of the year — to send holiday cards!

 Use Excel or Google sheets to keep your addresses list current and organized.
 We use a google sheet so my husband and I can both edit addresses when our friends/family move.
 If I am waiting for a new address to come I make the name a lighter grey color and delete the old address so I am sure not to use it.

-2. Write Farthest Addresses First, Or Print Them All
+2. Start Early with Farthest Addresses First, Or Print Them All

 Rather than organizing our address list by alphabetical name, I organize ours by distance.
 This way we can start with hand writing the addresses farthest away to send first.

-3. Check Off the Names as You Address Envelopes & Mail
+3. Check Off the Names as You Address Envelopes + Mail Them

 I insert 2 columns at the beginning of the address list spreadsheet on the left side.
 Use column 1 to place a X mark when you have addressed their envelope.
 Use the second column to check your work and mark each with another X before it goes in the mail.

-This helps make sure you don’t accidentally skip a name, write a duplicate, or write someone’s address with the wrong name. *Cue the singing: makin’ a list, checkin’ it twice…*
+This helps make sure you don’t accidentally skip a name, write a duplicate, or write someone’s address with the wrong name — oops. *Cue the singing: makin’ a list, checkin’ it twice…*

 4. Buy Cards with a Printed Message

-Whether you buy a stock greeting cards at Target or Amazon, or you plan to order semi or full custom cards online somewhere like minted.com, save yourself (and your hand) by getting cards that already have a message printed on them.
+Whether you buy bulk greeting cards at Target or Amazon, or you plan to order semi or full custom cards online somewhere like minted.com, save yourself (and your hand) by getting cards that already have a message printed in them.

 ankara escort